gkalwaysno1/IEEE_OSPI/README.md

 The models used in this project include U-net, CNN, and Faster R-CNN.

 # Dataset
-We have used the [Brain Tumour Dataset](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection/code) and Skin disease dataset for this project.
-The Brain-tumor dataset contains MRI images of the brain, while the Skin disease dataset contains clinical and dermoscopy color images of skin diseases.
+We have used the [Brain Tumour Dataset](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection/code) and [Skin disease dataset](https://data.mendeley.com/datasets/j5ywpd2p27/2) for this project.
+The Brain-tumor dataset contains MRI images of the brain, while the Skin disease dataset contains 500 handpicked dermoscopic color images and the masked images of these skin diseases.